FRC & Bunnybots Robots

 2016 FRC “STRONGHOLD”

-Gary Spice was SERT’s robot for the 2016 FRC game, “Stronghold.”
+Gary (AKA Garie Spice, AKA Garie Antoinette) was SERT’s robot for the 2016 FRC game, “Stronghold.”
 Originally a high-shooter, this robot was later modified to be a low goal scorer during the competition season.
 This year was also our first time using treads, which was an interesting and educational experience for our team.

 • Nessie